AO

 ABOUT

-Jay Anglin has been an avid angler and hunter for over 35 years.
+Jay Anglin has been an avid angler and hunter for over 40 years.
 He tied his first flies and caught trout on them in Northern Michigan in 1981.
 His guide service, Anglin Outdoors, specializes in pursuing warm and cold water fish species found in the streams and lakes of Northern Indiana and Southwest Michigan.
 Anglin has guided anglers of all persuasions as well as waterfowl, turkey and upland game hunters throughout the Great Lakes states.
 He met his wife Angie while working towards a biology degree from Northern Michigan University in the Upper Peninsula.
 Jay has also been writing professionally since high school.
 When he's not on the river or in the field he can found behind the keyboard.
-The Anglins live with their five children and four Labrador retrievers in LaPorte, Indiana.
+The Anglins live with their five children and three Labrador retrievers in LaPorte, Indiana.

 CONTACT US